 Completion of the MSc in Applied Sport & Exercise Psychology can provide the basis for further professional qualifications by both the Irish Institute of Sport and the British Association of Sport Sciences.
 Both these organisations require a MSc in the field of sport and exercise psychology for professional recognition.

-I get asked all the time, “Why did you decide to study at WIT?”
+I get asked all the time, “Why did you decide to study in Ireland?”
 For one, I have always had an obsession with Ireland’s green rolling hills, magnificent coastline, and the historic castles.
 Plus, I am still in awe of the different Irish accents that drastically change from county to county.
-I chose to study at WIT for the MSc in Applied Sport and Exercise Psychology program.
+I chose to study at SETU Waterford for the MSc in Applied Sport and Exercise Psychology program.
 As a coach, getting my masters in sport psychology has been a goal of mine for several years, and I really liked that the program would allow me the opportunity to apply the theories being taught.
 Knowledge is great, but you have to be able to transfer that knowledge into the performance setting, which this program definitely does.
-Without a doubt, I made a life-changing decision coming to Ireland and being a student at WIT.
+Without a doubt, I made a life-changing decision coming to Ireland and being a student here.
 The Applied Sport and Exercise Psychology program has been a great investment in my future and will prepare me to help athletes and people improve their performance.

-'After completing the Masters in Sport and Exercise Psychology in Waterford IT in 2008 I secured employment with the Irish Rugby Union Players Association as a Player Services Advisor.
+'After completing the Masters in Sport and Exercise Psychology in 2008 I secured employment with the Irish Rugby Union Players Association as a Player Services Advisor.
 I deliver Career and Personal Development Programmes to current Professional Players, Academy Players and Past Professional Players.
 I found the masters extremely beneficial for my current role and do not believe I would have achieved the role without it.
 In my everyday role there are numerous times when I use the education and principles from the course such as goal setting (for myself and the players), problem solving, conflict resolution, confidence building, distraction tools, compliance skills and motivation techniques.
 What's clever about this course is that there is a focus on both sports and exercise psychology allowing graduates pursue careers in a variety of pathways, not limiting them to sport.
 It also allows for the transfer of knowledge from the sporting world to everyday life and vice-versa, developing a holistic graduate/coach.'

 Maeve Smith, IRUPA Player Services Advisor

-‘Coming from an undergraduate Psychology background before beginning the MSc in Applied Sport and Exercise Psychology in WIT, I really enjoyed the programme.
+‘Coming from an undergraduate Psychology background before beginning the MSc in Applied Sport and Exercise Psychology, I really enjoyed the programme.
 I was intrigued by both the content and the insights from the lecturers on the programme.
 The staff are engaging and very generous with their time.
 They are also highly experienced in the area.
 I really enjoyed this holistic teaching to the whole programme and benefitted greatly from this personal approach.’

 ‘I have set up a sport psychology consultancy business (Inspiring Excellence) since completing my masters in Sport Psychology.
 I find the experience and education gained through my time on the course has given me the confidence and ability to work with elite athletes across a wide spectrum of sports’